-Get regular Pap tests.
-Pap screenings can spot cervical cancer in its earliest stages, when treatment
+Get regular screenings.
+Screening tests can spot cervical cancer in its earliest stages, when

-is most effective, and the test can also alert you to cell changes that
+treatment is most effective, and the test can also alert you to cell changes

-could develop into cancer later.
-Ask your doctor how often you should
+that could develop into cancer later.
+Screening should begin at age 25

 Get the HPV vaccine.
 Males and females from 9 to 45 years old can be vaccinated against HPV,